3. API Reference¶

 The

-.
-This causes the get operation to return with aDDS::RETCODE_NO_DATA
+interruptcall triggers an internalGuardConditionby callingDDS::GuardCondition::set_trigger_value(true).
+This causes the get operation to return with aDDS::RETCODE_NO_DATAresult.

 Return Code